What are good holiday trivia questions?

 Christmas Movie Trivia Questions

-First, test what you know about the most classic Christmas movies!
+Before you start, pick your hilarious Christmas team name.
+Then, test what you know about the most classic Christmas movies!

 1. How many lights were on the Griswold’s house in Christmas Vacation?

 2. Finish this line from How the Grinch Stole Christmas: “It came without packages,

 3. In A Christmas Story, what gift does Ralphie receive from his aunt?